OPENAIRINTERFACE/openair-k8s/charts/README.md

-# Deploy OAI CN with helm charts on Open Shift
+# Deploy OAI CN with helm charts on Open Shift (Work In Progress)

 ## Prerequisites
 - Assuming you are using Open Shift Server Version: 4.4.10, Kubernetes Version: v1.17.1+9d33dd3